Vote solar panels and help us avoid fracking up the future

 Naturally, because fracking is high on the agenda here in Chester, where locals are furiously fighting against this highly destructive form of producing energy.
 The real reason that ‘husky hugging’ Mr Cameron and others are throwing pledges around during this ‘period of supposed deficit reduction’ is to allow industrial-scale fracking to occur post-election.

-Once this happens the deal is done.
+Once this happens, the deal’s done.
 No amount of protesting will change diddly squat.
 Fracking protesters will be just labelled as NIMBYS and swept away like pesky flies.
-Unbeknownst to most, this election is the deciding factor for Britain’s energy future and people are being deliberately distracted to hide the real importance.
+Unbeknownst to most, this election is the deciding factor for Britain’s energy future, and people are deliberately distracted to hide the real importance.

 The grim reality, is that ‘your rights’ to legally challenge this destructive procedure near your home has already been dissolved in preparation.
-This will pave the way for full-scale fracking armageddon on our countryside, especially should a full Conservative government manage to grasp the reins of power after this election.
+This presence will pave the way for full-scale fracking armageddon on our countryside, especially should a full Conservative government manage to grasp the reins of power after this election.

-The simple facts are that those hydrocarbons can’t be burnt and to do so will see many more immigrants/refugees descending on Europe to escape the ravages of climate-related starvation.
+The simple facts are that those hydrocarbons can’t burn and to do so will see many more immigrants/refugees descending on Europe to escape the ravages of climate-related starvation.
 The Arab uprisings were just the beginning of the rising cost of food in vulnerable regions of the planet – keep it on the ground!

 Stick that one in your manifesto Mr Farage.